Keith-S-Thompson/fizzbuzz-c/README.md

 two different places; similarly if I wanted to check for multiples of 3 and 7 rather than 3 and 5.

 For a problem of this trivial size, *none of these problems are worth solving*.
-The entire program is only 18 lines, and nobody who knows C should have any difficulty understanding what it does or modifying it correctly in the unlikely event that maintenance is called for.
+The entire program is only 18 lines (at least given the way I place my curly braces), and nobody who knows C should have any difficulty understanding what it does or modifying it correctly in the unlikely event that maintenance is called for.

 Still, it can be instructive to see how the program might be modified to avoid the duplication.